 ESG matters because it gives investors the tools to build plans that reflect their principles, but more importantly, ESG can help push for change.
 Thanks to ESG, companies are held accountable for their actions and are urged to do better.
 Increasingly, businesses understand that they have to actively find ways to increase their positive contribution to the environment and society, or they might miss out on financing opportunities if they continue to ignore such issues.

 But ESG isn’t just about values, it’s also about value.
 It’s often assumed that ethical investing has a negative impact on performance and returns.
 But research has shown that ethical investments tend to perform as well as other types of investments.
 Take the FTSE All Share, which lists over 600 UK companies, and the FTSE4Good that solely focuses on ethical UK companies.
-Between September 2013 and 2018, the FTSE All Share returned 43.4%, against 44.1% for the FTSE4Good1.
-If you had £100 invested in each of these markets during 2013 and 2018, there would have only been a 70 pence difference in what you might have gained.
-In other words, you don’t need to compromise on potential returns if you decide to open an Ethical Investment Plan or an Ethical Stocks and Shares ISA.
+In the 5 years leading up until the end of November 2021, the FTSE All Share returned 30.56%, compared to a 30.69% return for the FTSE4Good1.
+In other words, you don’t necessarily need to compromise on potential returns if you decide to open an Ethical Investment Plan or an Ethical Stocks and Shares ISA.
 One thing to keep in mind though is that ethical investments can come with higher fees and charges, especially when they’re actively managed.
 So, before you enter the ethical world, make sure you’re happy paying a bit more to invest in line with your values and do your bit for the future.

 1: Data from Bloomberg